tloen/feature-flags/README.md

 * GET /api/environments/ENVIRONMENT_ID/ - will return all features of a given environment

 The following endpoints still need to exist:
+* POST /api/features/FEATURE_NAME - creates feature.
+* POST /api/namespaces/NAMESPACE_NAME - creates namespace with given name.
-* POST /api/features/FEATURE_NAME - creates feature
+* POST /api/namespaces/NAMESPACE_NAME/features/FEATURE_NAME - creates feature within namespace.
 * PUT /api/features/FEATURE_NAME/environment/ENVIRONMENT_NAME - toggles feature with name.
 Has issues.
 Change as soon as possible.

 The response from both of these endpoints should be a 200 and a refreshing of the client.

 ## The Data Model

-I'll be the first to admit that I'm not that great with relational databases.
-I'm going to save the exact data model for last; I *know* that relational databases are the the ideal tool for this, but if I run out of time I can just use MongoDB.
+I have a strong sense that relational databases are the best tool for this data, as there's no doubt that it's heavily relational.
+However, my SQL's a bit rusty, so I'll go with MongoDB and (regrettably) sacrifice model simplicity for development speed.